avalon-lang/avaloni/README.md

-# Avalon - Classical/Quantum programming language
+# Avalon - A classical-quantum programming language

 Quantum computing is progressing slowly but surely.
 And as it progresses, tools are going to be needed to program quantum computers.